-Project description and comments Status Invest in resource and connectivity to support business growth and expansion include planning and delivery of highway schemes across the district ling the This is a long term action and there are a number of highway schemes planned across the district and Braintree District Council and Essex County Council meet regularly to discuss delivery of the schemes.
+Project description and comments Status Invest in resource and connectivity to support business growth and expansion including the Planning and delivery of highway schemes across the district This is a long term action and there are a number of highway schemes planned across the district and Braintree District Council and Essex County Council meet regularly to discuss delivery of the schemes.
 The scheme to extend the A120 to the A12 is included in the Governments latest Road Investment Strategy as a pipeline project that will undergo further analysis and design work for consideration for potential future investment.
 The proposals for improving this stretch road were initially developed by Essex County Council.
 This project has now been passed over to Highways England who continue to carry out a validation exercise of all the work that has been done.
 Once completed, the validation will establish if further work needs to be done in order to progress the scheme.
 In respect of the A12 widening scheme between junction 19 and junction 25 to ease congestion and cope with increasing traffic demands, Highways England have launched a public consultation, virtual exhibition, webinars and public exhibitions in June 2021 running until the 16th August 2021 on the proposed improvements on this stretch of road and the likely significant environmental effects.
 The responses will help to shape the prosed improvements before Highways England submit the development consent order application intended for submission in the spring/summer of 2022.
-An infrastructure officer to lead our involvement in infrastructure projects is now in place Continue to support and monitor Superfast Essex in the delivery of Superfast Broadk and across Braintree district is currently at 95% of premises able to access superfast broadband.
+An infrastructure officer to lead our involvement in infrastructure projects is now in place. to lead our involvement in infrastructure projects is now in place Continue to support and monitor Superfast Essex in the delivery of Superfast Broad band across the district Dana 401000 Braintree district is currently at 95% of premises able to access superfast broadband.
 The district is forecasted to reach 99% coverage within 3 years.
 The district wide take up of superfast broadband is currently at 30%.
 Residents can continue to check the work happening in their area by viewing interactive maps now available on the Superfast Essex website (superfastessex.org).
-Continue to support NHS England to improve health facilities across the district • The Council has been working with Mid Essex Clinical Commissioning Group and Hedingham Medical Centre to evaluate bids following a tender process to bring forward a new health care facility in Sible Hedingham.
+Continue to support NHS England to improve health facilities across the district 1 The Council has been working with Mid Essex Clinical Commissioning Group and Hedingham Medical Centre to evaluate bids following a tender process to bring forward a new health care facility in Sible Hedingham.
 New River Retail are in direct discussions with the NHS and Mid Essex Clinical Commissioning Group regarding health facilities in Witham and New River Retail are waiting to receive a commitment from the NHS before submitting their planning application.
-Support our residents and businesses to develop the skills needed to support the economic ways to be continue to signpost enquiries to the schemes that have been set up to support skills development including support to Essex County Council on schemes including Kickstart, apprenticeships and virtual job fairs.
-A details programme of support for skills and business support is being worked on and will be implemented over the summer b nomy
+Support our residents and businesses to develop the skills needed to support the e conomy We continue to signpost enquiries to the schemes that have been set up to support skills development including support to Essex County Council on schemes including Kickstart, apprenticeships and virtual job fairs.
+A details programme of support for skills and business support is being worked on and will be implemented over the summer •